marco262/my_wiki/data/class/college-of-glamour.md

 Any creature charmed by you automatically fails its saving throw against the Command you cast with this feature.

-Once you use this feature, you can’t use it again until you finish a long rest.
+Once you use this feature, you can't use it again until you finish a long rest.

 # Unbreakable Majesty